rask/wppr/README.md

     addition ensures we get 0% reporting for code which was not run at all)
 3. Generate coverage reports with `./coverage.sh run`

-If a directory named `./target/cov/merged` does not appear please run `./coverage.sh run` again.
-It seemd kcov and Rust don't play 100% together so it may take some persuading to run properly.

 All code inside `./src` (apart from `main.rs`) is coverage reported.
 You can see a neat HTML file for your report by opening the `./target/cov/merged/index.html` file in a browser.